Kappa Tau Alpha is a college honor society that recognizes academic excellence and promotes scholarship in journalism and mass communication.

 Membership must be earned by excellence in academic work at one of the colleges and universities that have chapters.
 Selection for membership is a mark of highest distinction and honor.

 The seventh oldest national honor society, Kappa Tau Alpha was founded at the University of Missouri in 1910 at the world's first school of journalism.
-The Society has 96 chapters and has inducted 70,000 outstanding students since its founding in 1910.
-It is one of 64 members of the Association of College Honor Societies.
+The Society has 96 chapters and has inducted 75,000 outstanding students since its founding in 1910.
+Kappa Tau Alpha is a non-profit (501-c-3) organization and is a member of the Association of College Honor Societies, the nation's only certifying agency for college and university honor societies.

 The emblem of Kappa Tau Alpha is the key, the oldest symbol of knowledge and communication.
 The Greek letters mean "The Truth Will Prevail."
 The letters also suggest three English words: knowledge, truth and accuracy.
 The Society's colors are light blue, significant of truth, and gold, emblematic of worth and high standards.